 Does this matter to Charleston?
 No!
 Charleston had already united before Jay Johnson showed up from Cincinnati.
 Does it matter that some outside haters traveled to Charleston wanting to stir the hate pot?
 No!
 Charleston remained united and scared the haters off.
 Does it matter that the Westboro Baptist Church announced its plans to picket the funerals of the nine lives taken in the Emanuel AME Church during a Wednesday night bible study?
 No!
 Charleston continues to stand united and ready for Westboro, or anyone else that wants to come to the Holy City to do unholy things, and Charleston was prepared to provide human wall barriers, if necessary, so the nine Christians from Emanuel AME Church could be laid to rest peacefully.

-My heart, as well as so many other hearts have been broken into tiny pieces by the tragic event that took place in Charleston on June 17th, 2015, but my heart has also been made stronger by the unity of the Holy City I call home.
+My heart, as well as so many other hearts, have been broken into tiny pieces by the tragic event that took place in Charleston on June 17th, 2015, but my heart has also been made stronger by the unity of the Holy City I call home.
 I have remained silent on my blog during the burials out of respect to the nine Emanuel AME Church members.
-Yesterday, Reverend Daniel Simmons Sr., the last of the nine victims was eulogized in the state capitol of Columbia, SC.
-Before signing off, I want to memorialize all nine by name in my blog, and provide something about each parishioner so their lives are not forgotten.
-They were:
+Yesterday, Reverend Daniel Simmons Sr., the last of the nine victims were eulogized in the state capital of Columbia, SC.
+Before signing off, I want to memorialize all nine by name on my blog and provide something about each parishioner, so their lives are not forgotten.
+They are:

 The Rev. Clementa Pinckney, 41: A state senator and the senior pastor of Emanuel AME.
-Senator Pinckney was a husband and father to two children.
+Senator Pinckney was a husband and father of two children.

 The Rev. Daniel Simmons, 74: Previously a pastor at another church in the Charleston area.

 Depayne Middleton Doctor, 49: Had once directed a community development program in Charleston.
 Admissions coordinator at Southern Wesleyan University.
-Depayne was a mother to four children.
+Depayne was a mother of four children.

 Myra Thompson, 59: Wife of Rev. Anthony Thompson, vicar of the Holy Trinity Reformed Episcopal Church in Charleston.